FDio/csit/docs/report/nsh_sfc_functional_tests/csit_release_notes.rst

 Known Issues
 ------------

-Here is the list of known issues in CSIT |release| for NSH_SFC functional tests in VIRL:
+Here is the list of known issues in |csit-release| for NSH_SFC functional tests in VIRL:

 +---+-------------------------------------------------+----------+------------------------------------------------------+
 | # | Issue                                           | Jira ID  | Description                                          |